You are here

 Through economic development efforts, the city is working to revitalize local industry as well as attract and retain top talent.
 That's why Lehigh supports the business owners and entrepreneurial endeavors that bring commercial vitality to the region.

 Bethlehem's South Side offers a series of exciting events throughout the year that draw community members and visitors alike to its commercial district.
-First Fridays, Spring on Fourth/What's on Third, the South Side Film Festival, and the Bethlehem Farmers' Market showcase the neighborhood's eclectic retailers and restaurants, as well as its vibrant arts and cultural scene.
+First Fridays, Spring on Fourth/What's on Third, the South Side Film Festival and the Bethlehem Farmers' Market are just a few of the events that showcase the neighborhood's eclectic retailers and restaurants, as well as its vibrant arts and cultural scene.

 For nearly 20 years, Lehigh’s move-out collection drive has resulted in one of our most successful yearly community events - the Great South Side Sale.
 From a first year tally of $500 to the latest grand total of $19,000, the sale and its revenue have grown from a simple way to recycle unwanted items to a great way to connect students, faculty and staff with the local community.
 Sales from the event benefit children and youth programs in South Bethlehem.

 business owners starting or growing a business who are provided free consulting services by Lehigh's Small Business Development Center each year

 number of Lehigh student interns KIZ hired between 2012-2014 at a total cost of $72,000